How Gate Design Affects Your Plastic Injection Molds

 The Importance of Gate Location for Plastic Injection Molds

-- Thinned walled area must require additional gates to offer enough plastic volume in minimum cycle time.
+- The thinned walled area must require additional gates to offer enough plastic volume in minimum cycle time.

-- We will design the gate is away from internal obstructions, cores, and pins as this may cause mark lines because of flow of molten plastic around them, which cause reforms on the other side.
+- We will design the gate is away from internal obstructions, cores, and pins as this may cause mark lines because of the flow of molten plastic around them, which causes reforms on the other side.